Cleveland High School

 Running Start

-Running Start 2023-2024
+Running Start at Cleveland

 About Running Start

+Running Start is a program for High School upcoming Juniors and Seniors to take college classes at Washington two year colleges and earn high school and college credit at the same time.
 As Running Start is a dual-credit academic program students receive both high school and college credit for these classes which can accelerate their progress through completing specific credit requirements for high school graduation and course requirements for a technical certification or Associate’s Degree.

 Students Please Note: Running Start students must take full responsibility for keeping up-to-date on what’s happening at Cleveland STEM HS, including important dates and deadlines (AP Tests, Senior Prom, Yearbook Portraits, Grad Ads, Ordering Graduation Supplies, Graduation Rehearsal Dates and Times, Senior Meetings and any other Senior related events).

-Counselors will not meet with students individually for support with signing up for running start.
+Counselors will not meet with students individually for support with signing up for Running Start.
 For all information and support with signing up student must attend info sessions, lunch drop in times, and the mandatory running start /family meeting.

 The mission of Running Start is to provide student services support to qualified high school students who are registered in college courses while following all Washington State Running Start laws and college policies and guidelines.
 We are able to serve our students and the college through: